These easy sheet pan chicken fajitas are your new favorite weeknight dinner. One pan, full of flavor, and 30 minutes and dinner is done!

 Amount Per Serving: Calories: 282Total Fat: 12gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 96mgSodium: 435mgCarbohydrates: 7gFiber: 2gSugar: 2gProtein: 36g

 Love sheet pan meals?
-Check out my Fall Flavors Sheet Pan Meal – and don’t worry about the name, it’s delicious enough that you’ll want to make it year round!
+Check out my Sheet Pan Sausage and Peppers, Sheet Pan Orange Chicken, or my Fall Flavors Sheet Pan Meal (-and don't worry about the name, it's delicious enough that you'll want to make it year round!)